-Every dog lover knows the importance of early dog training to ensure the pup knows what is right and what is not acceptable.
-Pet owners around the world have their own ways of managing training.
+Every dog lover knows the importance of early training to ensure the pup knows what is and is not acceptable.
+Pet owners around the world have their own ways of dog training.
 With puppies you may need some help, whether with a dog trainer or learning from a number of helpful guides.
 In this short blog we have tried to give you some simple essential tips to help you get started.

 Top Tips to Easily Train Your Dog

 There are so many methods of dog training out there.
 Some advocate the use of leashes and other physical restraints while others suggest only positive reinforcement.
 Both have their place, and you can find countless ideas and suggestions from both proponents of each philosophy.

 Whether you just took in a new pup, or are working with an older dog, it’s important to follow a training process that works for you and your pet.

 Below are some of our tips to train your new canine friend: